JetBrains/Qodana/topics/qodana-github-action.md

 ### Quality gate and baseline

-You can combine the [quality gate](https://www.jetbrains.com/help/qodana/quality-gate.html) and [baseline](https://www.jetbrains.com/help/qodana/qodana-baseline.html) features to manage your technical debt, report only new problems, and block pull requests that contain too many problems.
+You can combine the [quality gate](https://www.jetbrains.com/help/qodana/quality-gate.html), and [baseline](https://www.jetbrains.com/help/qodana/qodana-baseline.html) features to manage your technical debt, report only new problems, and block pull requests that contain too many issues.

 Follow these steps to establish a baseline for your project: